 Are the small lumps in your uterus, known as fibroids, affecting your fertility?
 Many women are worried about this question, and it’s important to seek clarity to ensure a smooth pregnancy!
-In this blog below, I, Pankhuri Gutam, a gynecologist in Jaipur with 10+ years of experience offering dedicated care to women, will provide you with complete details regarding fibroids and fertility.
+In this blog below, I, Pankhuri Gautam, a gynecologist in Jaipur with 10+ years of experience offering dedicated care to women, will provide you with complete details regarding fibroids and fertility.

-Fibroids might pose challenges to conception or a healthy pregnancy.
-These growths sometimes intervene with fertility by affecting the womb's environment.
+Fibroids might pose challenges to the conception or a healthy pregnancy.
+These growths sometimes intervene with fertility by affecting the womb’s environment.
 They might prevent an embryo from attaching to the uterus lining or pose challenges during pregnancy by altering its position or causing discomfort.

 Understanding the relationship between fibroids and fertility is vital for women planning to conceive.
 Scroll down the details in this blog below to explore!